 Some institutions host a slick, Facebook-style roster of their ambassadors, for prospects to search by course, nationality, and even hobbies.
 Others, like the University of Adelaide, connect applicants straight away; each prospect gets a personalized link with their offer email which leads them to an ambassador with something in common.

 Student-led, virtual tours deliver a unique perspective on campus life.
 There’s a knock-on effect too: if done well, virtual tours can create a 30% increase in physical visits to your campus.
 That means more applications and a bigger conversion to acceptances and enrolment.

-Virtual tours aren’t hard or expensive to create either – you can try them for free here.
+Virtual tours aren’t hard or expensive to create either.
 Like online chats, taking tours online means tearing down time barriers and recruiting more international students.

 Staying in touch